 6. Small local projects

 A range of small local projects will be supported.
 These projects were already in development or planning and organisers have been in ongoing conversations with Arts OutWest about options for support.
 RESTART funding will either cover or add to other funding for these projects.
-Details to be shared soon.
+Includes: Fast Cars and Dirty Beats and others projects

 Support for workshops leading into the event in Condobolin.
 Read more here